 Even if you are not experiencing an active outbreak, it is possible to pass the virus to a partner.
 Using condoms – male or female – can reduce your risk of transmitting genital herpes, but this is not a 100% effective method.
 Any incidental skin-to-lesion contact can transmit the virus.

 How Does Genital Herpes Affect Pregnancy?

 An infection of genital herpes can pose risks for your unborn baby, especially if it is your first outbreak.
+It’s possible for pregnant women to pass herpes on to their children, causing what’s known as neonatal herpes.
 If an expectant mother is infected with the herpes virus during her third trimester, there is a 30-60% chance of transmitting the infection to the baby.

-If you are pregnant, and if you or your sexual partner has genital herpes, you should talk with your gynecologist about prevention and treatment.
+If you are pregnant, and if you or your sexual partner has genital herpes, you should talk with your gynecologist about the prevention and treatment of genital herpes.

 The baby can become infected during birth if it passes through the vaginal canal during an active outbreak in that region.
 However, this mode of transmission is rare.
 For a newborn baby, a herpes infection could cause serious health problems, such as eye infections or brain damage.
 There are medications available that can reduce the risk of transmission or the likelihood of an outbreak near your due date.
 If you do experience prodromal symptoms or an outbreak at the time of delivery, your doctor will likely recommend delivery via C-section.